naofireblade/homebridge-weather-plus/README.md

 # homebridge-weather-station-extended

-This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge).
+This is a weather station plugin for [homebridge](https://github.com/nfarina/homebridge) that features current observations and daily forecasts.
 You can download it via [npm](https://www.npmjs.com/package/homebridge-weather-station-extended).

 Feel free to leave any feedback [here](https://github.com/naofireblade/homebridge-weather-station-extended/issues).

+If you update from a previous version below 1.0.0 you have to adapt your config (plugin is now a platform).

-This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) that doesn't get code updates anymore which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).
+This plugin is a fork of [homebridge-weather-station](https://github.com/kcharwood/homebridge-weather-station) which is a fork of [homebridge-wunderground](https://www.npmjs.com/package/homebridge-wunderground).

-## Measured Values
+## Current Observations

-The following values can be displayed and used in HomeKit rules.
+The following observation values can be displayed and used in HomeKit rules.

+The Apple Home app only recognizes temperature.
+You can use the Elgato Eve app to see all values.

 - Temperature
-- Air pressure
+- Air Pressure
-- Relative humidity
+- Relative Humidity
-- Rain last hour (precip)
+- Rain Last Hour
-- Rain today (precip)
+- Rain All Day
 - UV-Index
 - Visibility
 - Weather Condition
-- Weather Condition Category (Sunny = 0, Cloudy = 1, Rain = 2, Snow = 3)
+- Weather Condition Category (Sun = 0, Clouds = 1, Rain = 2, Snow = 3)
+- Wind Direction
-- Wind direction
+- Wind Speed
-- Wind speed
+- Wind Speed Maximum
-- Station
+- Observation Station

-The Apple Home app recognizes only temperature and relative humidity.
-So use e.g. Elgato Eve app to see all values.
+- Observation Time

+## Forecast

+The plugin also features a daily forecast for the current and the next 3 days.

+The following forecast values can be displayed.

+- Temperature
+- Relative Humidity
+- Chance Rain
+- Rain All Day
+- Weather Condition
+- Weather Condition Category (Sun = 0, Clouds = 1, Rain = 2, Snow = 3)
+- Wind Direction
+- Wind Speed
+- Wind Speed Maximum

 ## Example use cases

-- Switch on a blue light in the morning when it rains and you will need an umbrella today (or white when it snows / yellow when it's sunny).
+- Switch on a blue light in the morning when the chance for rain is above 20% today (or white when the forecast condition is snow / yellow when it's sunny).
-- Start your automatic garden irrigation in the evening depending on the current weather condition and the amount of precip today.
+- Start your automatic garden irrigation in the evening depending on the amount of rain today and the forecast for tomorrow.

 **Hint:** To trigger rules based on time and weather condition you will need a pluging like [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
 Create a dummy switch that resets after some seconds.
 Set this switch to on with a timed rule.
 Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.